systemd/systemd/docs/CODING_STYLE.md

 - Use `typesafe_inet_ntop()`, `typesafe_inet_ntop4()`, and
   `typesafe_inet_ntop6()` instead of `inet_ntop()`.
 But better yet, use the `IN_ADDR_TO_STRING()`, `IN4_ADDR_TO_STRING()`, and `IN6_ADDR_TO_STRING()`
-  macros which allocate an anynomous buffer internally.
+  macros which allocate an anonymous buffer internally.

 - Please never use `dup()`.
 Use `fcntl(fd, F_DUPFD_CLOEXEC, 3)` instead.
 For
   two reasons: first, you want `O_CLOEXEC` set on the new `fd` (see